Who's Behind Listverse?

 Top 10 Unpleasant Facts About John Lennon

 There’s simply no way of disputing this: the revered icon of peace and love had a serious problem with violence against women.
 This has been documented all the way back to his Liverpool days, and he eventually admitted it himself later in life.
-His first wife Cynthia and his second, Yoko Ono, were both victims of Lennon’s brutality at one point or another, and given that most men who beat their spouses or girlfriends regularly are not particularly discriminating about the object of their violence, it’s frankly impossible that they were the only ones.
-It seems clear in hindsight that the gentle icon the hippies worship was actually a man with very serious psychological problems who often flew into uncontrollable fits of rage which he took out on the women in his life.
+His first wife, Cynthia, and his second, Yoko Ono, were both victims of Lennon’s brutality at one point or another, and given that most men who regularly beat their spouses or girlfriends are not particularly discriminating about the object of their violence.
+It’s frankly impossible that they were the only ones.
+It seems clear in hindsight that the gentle icon the hippies worshipped was actually a man with very serious psychological problems who often flew into uncontrollable fits of rage, which he took out on the women in his life.

-Put simply, John Lennon made up his own life—exaggerating, embellishing, and outright lying when it suited him to do so.
+Put simply, John Lennon made up his own life—exaggerating, embellishing, and outright lying—when it suited him to do so.
 Usually, he did so out of pure egomania—a desire to make himself appear better than he actually was.
 Everyone does this to some extent, but in Lennon’s case, he rewrote almost every major event in his life to suit his tastes.
-He claimed he had been a working class lad from Liverpool before the Beatles; he was actually raised in a comfortable middle-class home.
+He claimed he had been a working-class lad from Liverpool before the Beatles; he was actually raised in a comfortable middle-class home.
 He denied being married during his early years of stardom.
-He claimed to have met Yoko Ono at an art show and their love blossomed spontaneously; in fact, Ono had stalked him for months before he gave in to her advances.
-He claimed to have lost interest in the Beatles due to Paul McCartney’s tendencies toward pop music and dominant role in the group, as well as his desire to do his more avant-garde work outside the band; in fact, he had all but left the band in its last two years as the result of a serious addiction to heroin.
-When he emerged back into the public eye shortly before his death, he claimed that he had been spending time baking bread and being a stay-at-home dad; in fact, he had been living in a drug-induced haze most of the time.
-The truth in all of these cases was embarrassing, but no more than the kind of behavior many rock stars acknowledged engaging in during the ’60s and ’70s; Lennon compulsively lied about it anyway.
+He claimed to have met Yoko Ono at an art show, and their love blossomed spontaneously.
+In fact, Ono had stalked him for months before he gave in to her advances.
+He claimed to have lost interest in the Beatles due to Paul McCartney’s tendencies toward pop music and dominant role in the group, as well as his desire to do his more avant-garde work outside the band.
+In fact, he had all but left the band in its last two years due to a serious heroin addiction.
+When he emerged back into the public eye shortly before his death, he claimed that he had spent the time baking bread and being a stay-at-home dad.
+In fact, he had been living in a drug-induced haze most of the time.
+In all of these cases, the truth was embarrassing but no more than the kind of behavior many rock stars acknowledged engaging in during the ’60s and ’70s; Lennon compulsively lied about it anyway.

-This is probably the most controversial item on this list, and it must be admitted that it is an inherently subjective issue to some extent, but a very good case can be made that even as a musician and a songwriter, Lennon was remarkably under-talented.
-First, he was at best an average guitar player, mostly confined to basic rhythm parts, and his piano playing wasn’t much better.
-As for his songwriting, yes he did write a handful of truly inspired songs, but as time passes and the nostalgic hype surrounding the Beatles begins to fade, a lot of his works comes off as silly and dated.
+This is probably the most controversial item on this list, and, admittedly, it is an inherently subjective issue to some extent.
+Still, a very good case can be made that Lennon was remarkably under-talented even as a musician and a songwriter.
+First, he was, at best, an average guitar player, mostly confined to basic rhythm parts, and his piano playing wasn’t much better.
+As for his songwriting, yes, he wrote a handful of truly inspired songs, but as time passed and the nostalgic hype surrounding the Beatles began to fade, many of his works come off as silly and dated.
 Try reading the lyrics to “Strawberry Fields Forever” or “Come Together” sometime.
-They’re pure hippie psychedelic babbling, the kind of thing that passed for profundity in the drug-induced haze of the late 1960s.
+They’re pure hippie psychedelic babbling—the kind of thing that passed for profundity in the drug-induced haze of the late 1960s.
 The only thing that makes them work is the terrific production, for which credit easily goes to producer George Martin and the other Beatles as much as to Lennon himself.

 Despite his reputation as a freethinker following his own path, Lennon was an obvious case of someone desperate to fit in.
 Yes, he was trying to fit in with groups that were considered non-conformist, but conformism is conformism.
 Right from the beginning, Lennon was posing.
-Back in the day, the teddy-boy look was the in thing, so he shows up in leather jackets and a pompadour.
-Then its the cute pop look.
+Back in the day, the teddy-boy look was the in thing, so he showed up in leather jackets and a pompadour.
+Then it was the cute pop look.
 Then the psychedelic hippie thing.
 Then the angry avant-garde hipster.
-It never ends.
+It never ended.
 Everything about Lennon, from his music and politics to the way he dressed, was an attempt to fit in with sub- or counter-cultures that already existed.

 As much he liked to pretend to be a misunderstood artist following his own uncompromising vision, the truth is that Lennon pursued fame and fortune from the beginning.
-Even in the early days when the Beatles were a struggling bar band, he used to extol them by saying they would go “to the topper most of the popper most.”
-He happily went along with the Beatles’ haircuts, suits, and calculated image; as well as the band’s innumerable media appearances; only denouncing it all as shallow and empty later in life, when he was cultivating an avant-garde reputation.
+Even in the early days when the Beatles were a struggling bar band, he used to extol them by saying they would go “to the toppermost of the poppermost.”
+He happily went along with the Beatles’ haircuts, suits, and calculated image and the band’s innumerable media appearances, only denouncing it all as shallow and empty later in life when he was cultivating an avant-garde reputation.
 His relentless antics with Yoko Ono in the early ’70s now seem to be such a blatant plea for attention that one wonders how anyone took them seriously back then.
-And of course, he never turned down any of the fat paychecks that came his way as a result of his fame and success.
+And, of course, he never turned down any of the fat paychecks that came his way as a result of his fame and success.